hgtonight/Vanilla-Plugins/README.md

 Bland-Blog
 ==========

 A blander blog plugin for Vanilla 2+.
-Based on &lt;a href=\"http://blog.canofsleep.com\">Dan Dumont's&lt;/a> absolutely excellent NillaBlog plugin.
+Based on the absolutely excellent NillaBlog plugin by Dan Dumont (http://blog.canofsleep.com/).